Arti Walker-Peddakotla

 Biography

-Arti Walker-Peddakotla is a William H. Hastie Fellow at University of Wisconsin Law School.
-Their scholarship focuses on Abolition and Movement law, Municipal and State law, and Tech and privacy law.
+Arti Walker-Peddakotla (she/they) is a William H. Hastie Fellow at University of Wisconsin Law School.
+Their scholarship focuses on the intersection of tech and privacy law, state and local government law, and abolition and movement law.

 Prior to receiving the Hastie Fellowship, Walker-Peddakotla was a 2022 Soros Justice Fellow where they researched abolitionist movements at the local level, including the use of cybersurvillence technologies by local governments and their impact on the local prison-industrial complex.
 Walker-Peddakotla served in local elected office from 2019-2022 as an Oak Park Village Trustee.

 Walker-Peddakotla received their J.D. from Loyola University Chicago School of Law, where they co-created and co-taught the LAW156: Abolition and Movement Lawyering course.
 They received an M.S. in Microbiology and Immunology from Loyola University of Chicago, and received their B.S. in Biology from Grand Valley State University.
-Walker-Peddakotla is a U.S. Army veteran.
+Walker-Peddakotla is a U.S. Army veteran, having served for six years of enlisted active duty service.

 Scholarship